pedroStelzer/database-project/README.md

 2. Run `create.sql` to create the tables (if not already created).
 3. Run `insert.sql` to populate the tables.
 4. Execute all SELECT queries in `queries.sql` and print formatted results.
-5. Ask whether you want to delete the tables using `delete.sql`.

 ---